 The benefits for the various groups affected by the development of Tammela district will be significant.
 The energy efficient renovation demonstrations will produce environmentally friendly living spaces with a better quality for living, and a format that can be replicated in the specific area as well as in all other areas.
 The improved quality will also help to save and raise the value of the existing buildings.
 If the whole Tammela-project will succeed according to the plan, it will provide new modern and energy efficient residence to over 4000 citizens in a green urban environment with good services and connections, at the same time helping the city with the issue of net migration and creating a format for the needed infill development processes.
 The improvement of the area itself will naturally benefit also the current inhabitants as well as everybody else under the influence.

 The Tammela housing stock consists of mainly dwellings owned by households (through shares) in housing companies.
 The Finnish system of housing companies has worked well in new housing production.
 The system also enabled low-income households to purchase an owner-occupied dwelling.
+As housing company can get a bank loan for renovations.

 Now that the buildings are reaching the age when renovations are needed, the model that was excellent for new construction has proven a hindrance.